Momentum Guidance: Plug-and-Play Guidance for Flow Models: Experiments

-We then compare our method with the CFG baseline on FLUX.1-dev and Stable Diffusion 3.
-For both models, we generate 3,200 images at $1024\times1024$ resolution using prompts from the HPSv2 benchmark~\citep{wu2023human}.
-These image-prompt pairs are evaluated using the HPSv2.1 benchmark and the ImageReward Score~\citep{xu2023imagereward}.
-Inference uses the standard Euler sampler with the default scaled timegrid.
-Due to compute constraints, we only grid search over $\alpha$ and $\beta$, and apply our guidance with a normalized momentum at all timesteps without restricting it to an interval as in ImageNet.
-Table~\ref{tab:sd3_results} and Table~\ref{tab:flux_results} show that across both FLUX.1-dev and SD3, MG shows consistent gains over vanilla CFG on HPSv2.1, while on ImageReward it improves performance in most configurations, with only minor drops at a few CFG values.
+\paragraph{Results on Text-to-Image Generation} We next evaluate Momentum Guidance on large-scale text-to-image generation with FLUX.1-dev and Stable Diffusion 3, using CFG as the baseline.
+For each model, we generate 3,200 images at $1024\times1024$ resolution from prompts in the HPSv2 benchmark~\citep{wu2023human}, and evaluate the resulting image-prompt pairs with HPSv2.1 and ImageReward~\citep{xu2023imagereward}.
+Inference uses the default Euler sampler together with the default discretization schedule of each model.
+We tune only $\alpha$ and $\beta$, apply MG with normalized momentum at all timesteps, and do not restrict it to an interval as in ImageNet.
+Tables~\ref{tab:sd3_results} and~\ref{tab:flux_results} show that MG consistently improves HPSv2.1 over vanilla CFG on both models, while also improving ImageReward in most configurations with only minor drops at a few CFG values.